jasonrdsouza/foosball_monkey/README.md

     - for queue
 - Implement the queue
 - Implement the rankings
-- Change the index to reflect proper functionality
+- Change the index page to reflect proper functionality
 - Fix stupid header formatting thing
     - that causes the bar at the top to overlap with the header of a page